communitiesuk/epb-frontend-smoke-tests/README.md

 * [Git](https://git-scm.com) (_optional_)

 Run Test
-Journey test are run using Capybara on the Production front end instance.
+Journey tests are run using Capybara on the Production front end instance.
-To run the test suite use the cmd
+To run the test suite use the cmd:

 `make test`